blacklabelops-legacy/hsqldb/README.md

 # Make It Short

-In short, use this container for starting and stopping a simple HSQLDB on your develeopment environment.
+In short, use this image for starting and stopping a simple HSQLDB on your develeopment environment.

 ~~~~